Ask ARLO™ Reverse Mortgage Income Requirements Questions

 Hello Carolyn,

 HUD uses a residual income method to qualify borrowers.
 The residual requirement is higher depending on how many people are living in the home.
 Utilities, food, and all living costs are higher for 4 people than for 2.
-Yes, you absolutely can have your daughter and grandson living in the home with you, but the amount of income under the HUD financial assessment guidelines required to qualify for a family of 4 is higher than for a family of 2.
-The lender should not have told you not to say anything to the appraiser, that indicates that they may not have been truthful on your loan application.
-It is ok to have someone there temporarily and you do not have to claim them as permanent occupants, but if they live in the home permanently, you should be listing them as occupants and the originator should be working to make sur that you qualify legitimately under the HUD rules.
+Yes, you absolutely can have your daughter and grandson living in the home with you, but the income required under HUD financial assessment guidelines to qualify for a family of 4 is higher than for a family of 2.
+The lender should not have told you not to say anything to the appraiser; that indicates that they may not have been truthful on your loan application.
+It is okay to have someone there temporarily, and you do not have to claim them as permanent occupants.
+However, if they live in the home permanently, you should list them as occupants, and the originator should work to ensure that you qualify under HUD rules.

 Question From Donna M. on 6/03/2018